andybalholm/redwood/starlark.md

   or specify a specific DNS server to use (`lookup_addr("8.8.8.8", "208.67.222.123")`).
   The trailing dot that is normally returned by a reverse DNS query is stripped off.

+- `urlparse`: parses a URL from a string to a named tuple, largely compatible with Python’s `urllib.parse.urlparse`.

 ### Caches

 Redwood provides a `Cache` type that scripts can use to temporarily store the results of